luisriverag/gpt_telegram-secretary/README.md

-A Telegram bot connected to ChatGPT API written in Python
+A Telegram bot connected to ChatGPT API written in Python.
+Understands voice commands

 Code credit goes to GPT4, I just helped with a few prompts